Mary Seton: In England

-Mistress Mary Seton's role and talent as the Queen's hairdresser was described in detail by Sir Francis Knollys, Mary's keeper at Carlisle Castle, in his letter to William Cecil of 28 June 1568.
+After the Queen's escape, Mary Seton was allowed to leave Lochleven and joined Mary's household in England.
+Her role and talent as the Queen's hairdresser were described in detail by Sir Francis Knollys, Queen Mary's keeper at Carlisle Castle, in his letter to William Cecil of 28 June 1568.
 Mary had told Knollys that Mary Seton was the finest 'busker' of a woman's head and hair in any country.
 Knollys wrote that;"Yesterday, and this daye she dyd sett sotche a curled heare uppon the Queen, that was said to be a perewyke that showed very delycately: and every other day lightly ... (word lost) she hathe a newe devyce of head dressyng, withowte any coste, and yett setteth forthe a woman gaylye well."

 At first Mary Seton was given a room to herself with two beds, one for her maid or 'gentlewoman' Janet Spittell.
 She also had a manservant called John Dumfries.

 In March 1569 the Earl of Shrewsbury noted that Queen Mary would sit and sew in his wife Bess of Hardwick's chamber at Tutbury Castle accompanied by Mary Seton and Lady Livingston.
+Mary Seton formed a relationship with Christopher Norton, and seems to have plotted for Mary's escape.
+Norton was executed for his part in the Northern Rebellion.